jonasjberg/autonameow/notes/change_operations.md

-Then when we tell `autonameow` to rename `~/example/*.txt` again with a new set of files (assumed to be "similar" to the first batch, I.E. good choice of signifier), the system has some idea on which change operations work because it has learned from three different examples.
+Then when we tell `autonameow` to rename `~/example/*.txt` again with a new set of files (assumed to be "similar" to the first batch, I.E. good choice of signifier), the system has some idea about which change operations work because it has previously learned from three different examples.

 ```
 ~/example/bar.txt      ->  ~/example/0_bar.txt